TritonSE/TSE-Newsletter/README.md

 # TSE-Newsletter

-Please do not directly edit version0.html, this is the file you should reference!
-The newsletter.html file is the one we will use.

-Feel free to test with your own files in your branches!
+## Project Description

+This project creates a newsletter template for TSE's own biweekly newsletter.
+It uses HTML/CSS to render a flexible template that can be customized from newsletter to newsletter.

-We will write a script to generate the HTML files using the [Dominate library](https://github.com/Knio/dominate).
+The project also uses a script to generate the HTML files using the [Dominate library](https://github.com/Knio/dominate).

+## Run Project and Setup Environment

-To install, run: `sudo pip install dominate`
+To install, run: `pip install dominate`